Find Affordable College Courses

 Full Civil Engineering at Virginia Tech Report

-With a ranking of #6, North Carolina State University did quite well on this year’s best schools for civil engineering students.
-Located in the large city of Raleigh, NC State is a public college with a very large student population.
+North Carolina State University came in at #6 in this year’s edition of the Best Civil Engineering Schools in the Southeast Region ranking.
+Located in the large city of Raleigh, NC State is a public school with a fairly large student population.

 On average, civil eng graduates from NC State take out $25,688 in student loans while working on their degree.